Must-See Attractions

 Walk in the footsteps of history in Youghal Heritage Town…

-You may prefer to take this tour at your own pace – the colourful Youghal Heritage Town Map with all the interesting details on reverse will direct you to the historic points of interest and heritage attractions.
+You may prefer to take this tour at your own pace.
+The colourful Youghal Heritage Town Map with all the interesting details on reverse will direct you to the historic points of interest and heritage attractions.
 Alternatively discover the history of Youghal with a “Happy Feet” storyteller who will take you on a memorable journey through time and town.
 Hear tales of witchcraft, piracy, famine and espionage, as you walk in the footsteps of the characters who shaped the town.

 Youghal town has a unique history spanning centuries and has stories to match.